emily1618/Data-Portfolio/CHEATSHEET/README.md

 ```
 ![Screenshot 2022-03-17 231453](https://user-images.githubusercontent.com/62857660/158936380-3f94dad0-cb0d-463a-a7f9-285120a0526e.png)

-Subquery
-If you are only returning a single value, you might use that value in a logical statement like WHERE, HAVING, or even SELECT - the value could be nested within a CASE statement.
+**Subquery If you are only returning a single value**, you might use that value in a logical statement like WHERE, HAVING, or even SELECT - the value could be nested within a CASE statement.
 You should not include an alias when you write a subquery in a conditional statement.
 This is because the subquery is treated as an individual value (or set of values in the IN case) rather than as a table.
 ```
 SELECT AVG(standard_qty) avg_std, AVG(gloss_qty) avg_gls, AVG(poster_qty) avg_pst, SUM(total_amt_usd)
 FROM orders